Fellowships, Scholarships, and Awards

 The Lofton Family Student Employee Excellence Scholarship was created by a collective donation and endowment from family and friends seeking to honor the Tom and Betty Lofton Family.

 Lofton Family Scholars are selected by the librarians, staff, and leadership of the Lilly Library through a nominations process.
 Recipients must be student employees of the Lilly Library.
+Please contact the Lilly Libary for more information.

 The 2022-2023 Lofton Family Scholars are announced.